dvzrd/react-ui/README.md

 # React UI

-React UI is a components library bundled with Rollup.js to commonJs, ES6 Modules, Storybook, Tailwind CSS, Shadcn UI.
+React UI is a component library bundled with Rollup.js to commonJs, ES6 Modules, Storybook, Tailwind CSS, Shadcn UI.

 This project is a clone of [Shared](https://github.com/behzadam/shared) and has been updated for personal use.